 Power for the NT3 will come from a scooter-sized 200 cc engine offering a top speed of 40 mph, or a more powerful 300 cc motor with hybrid option.

 The idea of using tiny engines in tiny cars is nothing new.
 If you are prepared to forgo a little speed, it is perfectly possible to use a motorcycle engine to power a practical, fuel-efficient and environmentally-friendly city car; the Piaggio Ape is a three-wheeled commercial vehicle powered by a small 50 cc petrol engine that is used throughout Europe.

 ETA: Ethical car breakdown cover

 Established over 25 years ago, and with over 5,000 recovery trucks on call 24/7, the ETA has a proven track record of providing efficient, reliable breakdown cover.
 We handpick only the best local mechanics and garages around Britain to send out if you break down.
 We believe this way of working is efficient, environmentally friendly and helps support local communities and economies, too.
-It’s one of the reasons we have been voted Britain’s most ethical insurance company.
+It’s one of the reasons we have been rated ethical in Britain.